FalloutGhoulBusta/The-Literary-Collection/README.md

 - **Accessible**: Built with accessibility in mind, including proper ARIA labels and keyboard navigation
 - **Performance**: Optimized for fast loading and smooth interactions

+### Performance Optimizations
+- **Lazy Loading**: Images are loaded only when they're about to enter the viewport, improving initial page load time
+- **Efficient Rendering**: The book grid is rendered efficiently using modern JavaScript
+- **Minimal Dependencies**: No external libraries or frameworks, reducing bundle size

 ## 🛠️ Project Structure

 ```